mnstrlara/aws-terraflow/README.md

 $>git push -u origin master
 ```

-- This will initialize the repository and officialy start running your pipeline.
+- This will initialize the repository and officially start running your pipeline.

 ## Documentation
 #### [AWS CLI install and update instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - This topic describes how to install or update the latest release of the AWS Command Line Interface (AWS CLI) on supported operating systems